logicalclocks/hopsworks/docs/admin/user.md

 </figure>

 Blocked users will appear on the lower section of the page.
 Click on _display blocked users_ to show all the blocked users in your cluster.
-If a user is blocked by mistake you can reactivate her/him by clicking on the check mark icon that corresponds to that user in the blocked users list.
+If a user is blocked by mistake you can reactivate it by clicking on the check mark icon that corresponds to that user in the blocked users list.

 You can also change the role of a user by clicking on the _select dropdown_ that shows the current role of the user.

-If there are too many users in you cluster use the search box (available for blocked users too) to filter users by name or email.
+If there are too many users in your cluster, use the search box (available for blocked users too) to filter users by name or email.
 It is also possible to filter activated users by role.
 For example to see all administrators in you cluster click on the _select dropdown_ to the right of the search box and choose _Admin_.